 On the flip side, the shorter growing season means that Dominik and the viticultural team need to make constant trips through the vineyard pruning by hand.
-The trick is to leave more foliage surrounding the grape bunches to protect them from the scorching sun, especially with the early-ripening vinifera varieties.
+Think about it: poor little grapes can’t put on sunscreen the way we do.
+So Dominik must leave extra foliage around the grape bunches to protect them from the scorching sun, especially with early-ripening vinifera varieties.

-Unfortunately, they can’t just leave the foliage alone to form a cover – which the plant would happily do left to its own devices.
+On the other hand, they can’t just leave the foliage alone to form a cover – which the plant would happily do left on its own.
 Instead, they must cut a careful hole around each grape bunch so that air can blow in as well.
-Otherwise, fungal diseases may take hold.
+Otherwise, fungal diseases take hold.

 But, hard work pays off!

 Monte Creek Winery in a nutshell